QuocAnh90/Uintah_NTNU/README.md

 4. H. Vicardi, Q. A. Tran, S. Nordal, V. Thakur.
 MPM simulations of debris flow entrainment, modelling boulders explicitly.
 Proceedings in the 8th Canadian Conference on Geotechnique and Natural Hazards 12-15 June 2022, Quebec, Canada.

+5. Q. A. Tran, A. Rogstad, G. Grimstad, S. Nordal, G. H. Alene.
+Preliminary study of 3D large deformation modeling of the Gjerdrum 2020 sensitive clay landslide.
+Proceedings in the 8th Canadian Conference on Geotechnique and Natural Hazards 12-15 June 2022, Quebec, Canada.